Shiyes railway station: Settlement

 About 300 meter the station there was a logging settlement with the same name.
 In 1945 two residential barracks appeared, a small dining room and a shop.

 Construction was continuous, the village gradually grew.
 In 1951–1955, an elementary school and 54 panel houses were constructed.
 A store, a new canteen, a bakery, a kindergarten, a pigsty were also built.
 Later on production facilities rose: a power station, a garage with steam heating, a tare shop, a mechanized bottom warehouse, a groove.
 The doors of a seven-year school and nursery, a club and a large store, four new apartment houses opened hospitably.
 In 1971, the Shiyes logging camp became part of the Verkhne-Lupinskogo timber industry enterprise and in 1974 it ceased to exist.
 The last people left the settlement in 2002.

 Landfill

-In July 2018 two hunters from Urdoma discovered that a huge landfill is under construction nearby, a step that created public outrage in the region due to concerns over pollution and ecological damage.
+In July 2018 two hunters from Urdoma discovered that a huge landfill is under construction nearby, a step that created public outrage in the region due to concerns over pollution and ecological damage leading to the 2018–2020 Shies protests.